+Students are responsible for their own academic progress.
 Typically your tutors will be expecting you to work around 40 hours per week during term time.
 This may vary a little from week-to-week, depending on how you are finding the material.
 Also many of these hours are flexitime, meaning that you will be free to follow other pursuits providing that you put the hours in elsewhere during the week.
+You are advised to read the University's guidance on undertaking paid work at www.ox.ac.uk/students/life/experience.

 Of these 40 or so hours, around 10 will be lectures, and around 2-3 will be on tutorials or classes.
-This means that there is a good deal of time (25 + hours) that is unassigned, to be filled by your own independent study.
+This means that there is a good deal of time (25+ hours) that is unassigned, to be filled by your own independent study.